Fokoue22/Deploy-Jenkins-on-Ubuntu-EC2-Instance/README.md

 sudo apt-get install jenkins -y

 ```
-2. Then we start jenkins
+2. This command will check if jenkins has been install and working `DON'T FORGET TO COPY AND SAVE THE ADMIN PASSWORD` It may also be found  `/var/lib/jenkins/secrets/initialAdminPassword`
 ```
-sudo systemctl start jenkins
+sudo systemctl status jenkins

 ```